-AT&T TV, the streaming version of the telecom’s premium full-bundled pay TV service and its longterm replacement for DirecTV satellite TV, is getting set for a national launch.
+AT&T TV, the streaming version of the telecom’s premium full-bundled pay TV service and its long term replacement for DirecTV satellite TV, launched nationally on March 2.

 AT&T TV is being positioned as the balm for the wireless giant’s recent pay TV subscriber struggles.
 AT&T lost another 1.2 million customers across its DirecTV, U-verse and AT&T Now platforms in the fourth quarter alone.
 It has lost round 5 million satellite and IPTV video customers since 2016.

 “As we move through this year and we start shifting to AT&T TV, our gross add performance starts to get much stronger,” AT&T COO John Stankey told investment analysts during the company’s Q4 earnings call.

 Also Read: AT&T TV Launches Nationwide, Telco Begins Phase-out of DirecTV Satellite